ianic/flate/readme.md

 ## Benchmark

 Comparing this implementation with the one we currently have in Zig's standard library (std).
 Std is roughly 1.5 times slower in decompression, and 1.17 times slower in compression.
-Compressed size is pretty much same in both cases.
+Compressed sizes are pretty much same in both cases.

+Benchmark are done on aarch64/Linux (Apple M1 cpu):

 ### Compression